Patrycioss/Patrycioss/README.md

 # Hello there! 👋

 My name is Patrick and I'm a Game Engine/Gameplay programmer.
-I have always had interest in games and the past few years I have garnered more and more interest in the technical stuff behind them.
-Right now I'm studying at University of Applied Sciences Saxion to turn this interest into knowledge.
+I'm studying Creative Media and Game Technologies at University of Applied Sciences Saxion.

-I'm currently working on a [2D game engine](https://github.com/Patrycioss/FrogEngine.git) with [Box2D 3.0](https://github.com/erincatto/box2c) integration.

 Feel free to contact me via: